DannieBGoode/criptomo/_posts/202201/en/2022-01-15-guide-curve-crypto.md

 {% include image_caption.html imageurl="/images/posts/202201/curve-comparison.webp" title="Card Comparison" caption="Card Comparison" popup=true %}

-There is a free card and two premium models in exchange for a subscription.
+There is a free card tier and two premium models in exchange for a subscription.
 The premium models apart from various insurances and access to airport lounges (through the LoungeKey app) generate a 1% cashback for 3 or 6 merchants to choose from.

 {% include image_caption.html imageurl="/images/posts/202201/curve-app.webp" title="Curve App" caption="Curve App" class="small-size" popup=true %}